 flag is for quiet mode, and O-

-After running the command, you should get your IP address (output), which is the content of the IdentMe page:
+After running the command, you should get the website's full-page HTML:

 Get an Output File via Wget

-How about we save the output from IdentMe to a file?
+How about we save the previous output to a file?
 Run the previous command without any flags:

 Wget understands the output content type as HTML and automatically saves it to an index.html

-file in the same directory where the command was run.
+file in the same directory where the command runs.

-Alternatively, you can specify a directory where the HTML file is to be downloaded by using the -P
+Alternatively, you can specify a directory to download the HTML file using the -P

+flag.
 Wget will automatically create the specified directory if it doesn't exist.
-The above command will download the output and save the file in the save_here
+The command below saves the output file in the output_folder

 directory.

-You can also specify a name for the downloaded file instead of the default using the -O
+option, you can specify a name for the downloaded file instead of the default.
+The following command downloads the page content into an ecommerce.html

 file in the same directory.